codecowboydotio/event-driven-banking/index.md

 # Event Driven Banking with UP Bank
-You can use the [editor on GitHub](https://github.com/codecowboydotio/event-driven-banking/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 ## What is this?
 Recetly, a neo bank that I am a member of released a new API.